schn2017/ChamberCrawler-Java-V1/README.md

 # ChamberCrawler-Java-V1

 This project was inspired by the adventure mode in Dwarf Fortress and other dungeon crawler roguelikes.
 I have always wanted to create my own ASCII roguelike dungeon crawler.
-I finally decided to try making one myself after I came across a list of projects related to object oriented programming.
+I finally decided to try making one myself after I came across a list of programming projects.
+I decided to work on this project alongside a java course I am taking.

 # Valid Player Commands
 * no, so, ea, we, ne, nw, se, sw: moves the player character one block in the appropriate cardinal direction